Bolton Over 35 Veterans' Football League

 9. Teams shall comprise 11 players and five substitutes, all of whom may play on a roll-off, roll-on basis.
 A player once having been substituted during a match becomes a substitute and may, in turn, replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.

-10. Any club playing an unregistered or under-age player will be fined a £50.
-In addition, any club breaching this rule will be deducted 3 points for league matches and in the case of a cup fixture, eliminated from that competition.
+10. Any club playing an unregistered or under-age player in a fixture will be fined £50.
+In addition, any club breaching this rule may be deducted 1 point for league matches and the game awarded to the opposition.

 11. In the event of a clash of strips, the home team will change.